What is Medical Billing?

 - What is included in your service (credentialing, appeals, collections, etc.)?

 - What is your average collection rate?
 Processing rate?

 - How do we contact you when there is a question?
+How quickly do you get back to us?
 What are your hours of availability?

 - Do you have a limit to the number of times you will re-submit a denied claim?

 - Do your clients have complete access to your reports?

 - How do you ensure that your company adheres to HIPAA requirements?

 - What is your average claim submission time frame?